davidgeorgehope/elasticlue/README.md

 3 Make it so you need to find all the clues to make full sense of who the murderer is.

 4 Add bugs and performance issues to fix.
+Make it so you can't complete the game unless you fix the bugs.